influxdata/telegraf/README.md

 ## Supported Plugins

+**You can view usage instructions for each plugin by running** `telegraf -usage <pluginname>`

-Telegraf currently has support for collecting metrics from:
+Telegraf currently has support for collecting metrics from

 * disque
 * elasticsearch
-* exec (generic executable JSON-gathering plugin)
+* exec (generic JSON-emitting executable plugin)
 * haproxy
 * httpjson (generic JSON-emitting http service plugin)
 * kafka_consumer